samyarmodabber/databases/lesson2/README.md

-# Lesson 2: Practical Database Usage
+# Lesson 2: Data Models, Relationships, and Schemas

 In this class, students will learn how to use more complex SQL queries to retrieve information across tables, and interact with data including write operations.